 90 Days Past Due

-At 90 days past due, the University Travel Charge Card Administrator sends another e-mail to the cardholder with a copy to the cardholder's department administrator, HRS, or the Internal Audit office.
+At 90 days past due, the University Travel Charge Card Administrator sends another e-mail to the cardholder and may copy to the cardholder's department administrator, HRS, or the Internal Audit office.

 Because the card is issued by Washington State University for University business travel expenses, the University may cancel the card account for misuse and/or payment delinquency.
-The University maintains a zero tolerance policy for any personal usage of University Travel Charge Cards.
+The University maintains a strict policy for any personal usage of University travel charge cards.

-The following conditions will result in card/account cancellation:
+The following conditions must result in card/account cancellation:

 - History of delinquent payment.

 - History of dishonored checks and/or reversal of electronic payments.

 - Use for personal expenses.